The Animation Process – Complete Step by Step Guide 2026

 As part of the final stages of animation production, every digital asset and individual frame must undergo rendering.
 This means that they will all be combined into a single video file according to the artist’s specifications.

+The process can be entirely customized, so, for example, you could set your desired resolution, aspect ratio, frame rate, and more parameters depending on your project’s requirements.
 Other than that, it’s important to note that rendering can often be one of the most time-consuming parts of making an animated video, particularly if you’re dealing with complex scenes or high-quality output.

 Then, the final animation step of this stage takes place.
 In post-production, the animation is enhanced through careful editing.
 Here, you’d use color correction techniques and add any final touches or effects to the animation to make it look awesome.